deepestblue/sampradaya/README.md

 * Indic state machine to move pre-consonantal repha to after a full consonant.
     The goal is to shift the repha rightwards, past the next “consonant cluster”.
     But what is a consonant-cluster?
 Let Class `A` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
 Likewise, Class `B` is pre/post repha/ya, infra-base half-consonants and terminal half-forms.
 A consonant cluster starts with a class `A` glyph and has any number of Class `B` glyphs.
 In other words, `AB*`.
 We achieve this using 2 state machines.
-First, we move the repha past an A, using a simple machine.
+First, we move the repha past a Class `A` glyph, using a simple machine.
 And …

 * Indic state machine to move pre-consonantal repha to after post-forms.
     … we then move the repha past any sequence of Class `B` glyphs, using a simple machine.
 We also use this opportunistically to move the repha past i/ī vowel markers and the virāmacihna.